majesticrock/FermionCommute/README.md

 - A C++20-capable compiler (the library and examples target C++20).
 - Boost (iostream and serialization) for saving/loading results; the program uses Boost binary archives for output by default.
-- The symbolic_operators library (must be installed to a standard CMake location or to `~/usr/local/` for plug-and-play)
+- The symbolic_operators library (must be installed either to a standard CMake location or to `~/usr/local/` or to `../../.mrock/include/` for plug-and-play)
 - (Recommended for plug-and-play) CMake 3.30 or newer for building and running tests.

 ## Building